smagarwal/s_media_mern_frontend/README.md

 * Register new user
 * Create posts (The feature has been disabled on publicly accessible website)
 * Visit user Profile page
+* Search users - Type any character in the search bar and click the search icon

 ## Technologies used in this Full Stack Project